Social Sciences and Humanities Research Council of Canada (SSHRC)

 - hold or have held SSHRC funding pertinent to the award category;

-- maintain affiliation with the institution for the duration of the award if successful.
+- if the recipient of an award, maintain affiliation with an eligible institution for the duration of the award.

 - cannot nominate themselves;

 - can be nominated in two sequential years for the same award, following which two years must pass before they can next be nominated in the same category;

 - can be nominated in only one category in any year; and